dzenanr/dartling_default_app/README.md

 (https://github.com/dzenanr/dartling_gen).
 In dartling_gen, the JSON document
 is used to generate code for the model and its context project.

-dartling default app is used to interpret a dartling model and provide a web app to navigate through the model starting by entry points.
+dartling default app is used to interpret a dartling model and to navigate through the model, starting by entry points.